 - Cheese – sharp is great or a mix of pepper jack and cheddar is fab

-- Garlic salt and salt to taste – I add after it’s done to avoid over salting
+- Garlic salt pepper to taste – I add after it’s done to avoid over seasoning

 Looking for other Instant Pot side dishes?